Linda Kaplan Thaler: Education and career

 Born to a Jewish family and raised in New York City, Kaplan Thaler graduated from The Bronx High School of Science in 1968.
 She studied at CCNY, earning a BS in psychology and later a Master of Music from the same institution.
 She is a member of the Phi Beta Kappa honors society.

 She spent 17 years of her early career at J. Walter Thompson where she was a Senior Vice President, then went to Wells Rich Greene as Executive Vice President and Executive Creative Director.

 She founded the Kaplan Thaler Group in 1997 and worked as the CEO and Chief Creative officer for it.
 She later renamed the Kaplan Thaler Group to Kaplan Thaler Productions.
 Here she created the Aflac duck and the daring “Yes, Yes, Yes” campaign for Clairol Herbal Essences.
 She has authored and composed jingles that are among the industry's gold standard, including “I Don’t Wanna Grow Up, I’m a Toys ‘R’ Us Kid,” and “Kodak Moments.”

 She has also worked on several political campaigns, including presidential runs for Bill Clinton and Al Gore in 1992 and Hillary Clinton in 2008, as well as Bill Bradley in 2000.

 Kaplan Thaler served as chairman of Publicis New York until 2016.
 She is married to composer Fred Thaler.

-Writing

-Kaplan Thaler has co-authored four books with Robin Koval: Bang!
-Getting Your Message Heard in a Noisy World, The Power of Nice: How to Conquer the Business World with Kindness, The Power of Small: Why Little Things Make All the Difference and Grit to Great: How Perseverance, Passion and Pluck Take You from Ordinary to Extraordinary.